Your browser is unsupported

 About

-Professor Stark received her B.A. degree from Brandeis University, summa cum laude, phi betta kappa; her J.D. degree from Northwestern University School of Law, cum laude; and her certificate of completion of mediation training from Northwestern University.
+Professor Debra Pogrund Stark received her B.A. from Brandeis University, summa cum laude, Phi Beta Kappa; her J.D. from Northwestern University School of Law, cum laude; and her certificate in mediation training from Northwestern University.